 Decipher TextMessage is a desktop program used by many police departments and national investigative agencies to capture, save, and print text messages from any iPhone backup.
 The software also recovers certain deleted text messages which is an additional plus for law enforcement when attempting to gather evidence.

-Steps for law enforcement or police to save iPhone text messages to computer:
+Follow these specific steps for law enforcement or police to save iPhone text messages to computer:

-Install Decipher TextMessage on a police computer.
+Install Decipher TextMessage on the computer.

 Choose a contact that has text messages you want to save.